Most recently updated on May 8, 2023

 She said the notoriety brought tourists to the Navarro campus trying to locate the team.
 The squad had to cover their practice facility’s windows to keep people from peeking in.

 The team received a setback in September 2020 when one of its members, Jerry Harris, was charged with one count of production of child pornography.
 Four additional charges were added in December.
-Harris has pleaded not guilty to the charges.
+Harris pleaded guilty to two charges in February 2022.
+He was sentenced to 12 years in federal prison in July 2022.

 The Plaza Where It Happened